DHTMLX/docs-spreadsheet/docs/work_with_rows_cols.md

 ---
-sidebar_label: Adding/removing columns, rows
+sidebar_label: Work with rows and columns
-title: Adding/removing columns, rows
+title: Work with rows and columns
-description: You can learn about the add or remove rows and columns in the documentation of the DHTMLX JavaScript Spreadsheet library.
+description: You can learn about how to work with rows and columns in the documentation of the DHTMLX JavaScript Spreadsheet library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Adding/removing columns, rows
+# Work with rows and columns

 DHTMLX Spreadsheet allows adding and removing columns and rows into a sheet via both toolbar buttons and options of the context menu.